intel/ai-reference-models/k8s/image_recognition/tensorflow/resnet50v1_5/training/fp32/README.md

 ### Execution

-The model package for `ResNet50 v1.5 FP32 training` includes single and multi-node kubernetes deployments.
+The Kubernetes* package for `ResNet50 v1.5 FP32 training` includes single and multi-node kubernetes deployments.
 The directory tree within the model package is shown below, where single and multi-node directories are below the [mlops](https://en.wikipedia.org/wiki/MLOps) directory: